 Notwithstanding the difficulties that we believe holders faced in establishing hedge positions at time we initially sold the 5.875% convertible senior notes and for some time thereafter, we now understand that many investors in the notes have since been able to borrow shares of our Class A common stock for the purpose of shorting such stock to hedge their investment in the notes in addition to the borrow provided by the prior share borrow transaction.
 However, we are nonetheless required under the registration rights agreement described below to register the shares offered hereby.
 As noted below, we have been advised by CGML that it or its affiliates intend to use the short sales of our Class A common stock pursuant to this prospectus to facilitate, through the transactions discussed below, the establishment by the holders of our 5.875% convertible senior notes of hedged positions with respect to the 5.875% convertible senior notes.
-These holders may include holders who have not yet established hedge positions and may also include other holders who have already established hedge positions but wish to establish new hedge positions through CGML because these new hedge positions will be less expensive to maintain than their pre-existing hedge positions.
+These holders may include holders who have not yet established hedge positions and may also include other holders who have already established hedge positions.
 We understand that such holders who are already hedged will likely seek to close out their existing hedge positions by obtaining shares in the open market.